ChenyoisRita/Foodaholic/docs/project-proposal.md

 # Elevator Pitch

-We are building a mobile app where people can join a party, choose places, coming up with their favorite dishes, vote (or boo) other's ideas, chat with others, and finally split the bill.
+We are building a mobile Android app where people can join an event such as a session, a party and a picnic, choose appropriate places, coming up with their favorite food, vote (or boo) other's choices or ideas, chat with others, and finally split the bill.

 # Problem